Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Methods

 \begin{proposition}[Unofficial Statement] Suppose that, under activation-based and gradient-based pruning strategies, each module in a single attention module satisfies a given perturbation error.
 The error in the loss function would be linear w.r.t. perturbation error under different pruning strategies, but the error of activation-based methods depends on the magnitude of each module. \end{proposition}

-Proposition~\ref{proposition_comp_unofficial} reveals that the activation-based methods introduce a higher infatuation for the overall loss.
-It is consistent with the insight that activation-based methods cannot indicate the influence of weight change for global correlation \citep{das2023beyond}.
-Within the context of gradient-based pruning strategies, we formulate our problem on pruning the columns of a full weight matrix first.
-It would be interpreted as pruning the columns of matrix $\mB$ (or the rows of matrix $\mA$) alone.
+Proposition~\ref{proposition_comp_unofficial} suggests that activation-based methods can introduce higher sensitivity in the overall loss.
+This is consistent with the insight that activation-based methods do not directly capture how weight changes affect global correlation \citep{das2023beyond}.
+In the supplementary material, we also provide experimental support for Proposition \ref{proposition_comp_unofficial} using a self-attention model trained on a linear regression task.
+Our robustness analysis is derived under stylized assumptions and approximations to make the comparison tractable, and extending analogous guarantees to realistic large-scale training dynamics remains an open direction.
+We begin by formulating the gradient-based pruning problem for the columns of a full weight matrix, which can be interpreted as pruning the columns of matrix $\mB$ (or, symmetrically, the rows of matrix $\mA$) alone.

-\textbf{Problem formulation} Our approach starts from the idea of applying a structured compression layer-wise, in a way that allows the layers to preserve most of their output characteristics.
+\textbf{Problem formulation.} Our approach starts from the idea of applying a structured compression layer-wise, in a way that allows the layers to preserve most of their output characteristics.
 This setup is popular in the post-training quantization and unstructured pruning literature~\citep{frantar2023sparsegpt,tang2025darwinlm,wu2024iterative}, and can be implemented as follows.
-In the fine-tuning period, the gradient is non-trivial as it helps the fine-tuned model align with the down-task data.
+During fine-tuning, the gradient is non-trivial because it helps the fine-tuned model align with the downstream task data.
 Therefore, our setup is different from the literature in gradient-based pruning \citep{singh2020woodfisher, kurtic2022optimal}.
 We consider the perturbation of a single weight matrix $\mW \in \mathbb{R}^{m \times n}$ in a large language model.
 The pruned matrix is denoted as $\mW + \mdelta$, where the perturbation $\mdelta \in \mathbb{R}^{m \times n}$ corresponds to pruning the same weight indices across all rows, i.e., entire columns are removed.
 The update $\mdelta \in \mathbb{R}^{m \times n}$ is subject to the constraint that

 Here, $\mathcal{M}_s$ denotes the pruning mask that specifies the pruned column indices with sparsity s.
 Expanding the overall loss of the pruned model with weight matrix $\mW + \mdelta$ around $\mW$ yields